pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/RMA (US).md

 # RMA (US)
 > For all RMA cases at this time, please proceed by sending a replacement.

+> Note that this process only applies to Shopify order.
+If you're processing an order from BigCommerce, please follow [[RMA (Non-US)]] instead.

 ### 0 - Verify the warranty
 Before proceeding, please check the user's name & email and compare them with Shopify order information in order to verify the warranty.